 VM instances created using Google-provided public images include a guest environment that is installed by default.

-You might need to manually install the guest environment if you meet any of the following requirements:
+Otherwise, you might need to manually install the guest environment under the following conditions:

 You import a custom image or a virtual disk to the Compute Engine platform, and chose not to allow an automatic installation of the guest environment.